chroakPRO/macosinstall/README.md

 ## 🛠️ How It Works

-The installer will ask for confirmation before each component installation, allowing you to customize your setup.
-All components are optional and can be skipped based on your preferences.
+The installer provides an intuitive multi-select menu where you can choose which components to install in a single step.
+The script will then automatically install and configure all selected components for you.
+No need to answer multiple prompts!

 ## 📋 Requirements